ViEm-ccy/EMOVIE/dataset_release.md

 The data structure of the dataset is :

 │ readme.md

 │ labels.csv

 └─ wavs

  │├─ 1.wav

 ---

 ## Download

-In view of copyright reasons, researchers who are interested in applying for this dataset, please read the license above carefully and send an application email to chenyecui@zju.edu.cn, we will give you a reply with download link.
+In view of copyright reasons, researchers who are interested in applying for this dataset, please read the license above carefully and send an application email to <chenyecui@zju.edu.cn>, we will give you a reply with download link.

 ---